SSerafinn/bountyboard-nextjs/README.md

-# BountyBoard - Comic-Style Bounty Platform
+# BountyBoard - Bounty Platform

 A beautiful, modern bounty board platform built with Next.js, TypeScript, and PostgreSQL.
 Features a comic-style design with smooth animations and a fully functional bounty creation system.